 Studio photographers will appreciate that the Nikon D4S (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D4S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Nikon D4S Manual.
+Further information on the features and operation of the G3X and D4S can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Nikon D4S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G3 X or the Nikon D4S – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.